oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 If you're using JSON and want to focus in on just one section of the data structure you can use the JSONPath printer in kubectl to do this, in this case we're going to look at the image that's used for the pod

-  5. Get a specific element from a configuration:
+  5. Get a specific element from a configuration, replacing the pod ID of course :

   -  `kubectl get pod kubernetes-dashboard-bfdf5fc85-djnvb  -n kube-system -o=jsonpath='{.spec.containers[0].image}'`